bids-bep001/bep001-v1/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | Inplane T1         | inplaneT1        | T1-weighted anatomical image matched to functional acquisition                                                                                    |
 | Inplane T2         | inplaneT2        | T2-weighted anatomical image matched to functional acquisition                                                                                    |
 | Angiography        | angio            |                                                                                                                                                   |
+##### Conventional MRI suffixes

+**Function:**

+Denotes the type of the predominant contrast conveyed by an individual file of a conventional anatomical image.
+One of the `_<suffix>` entries listed in the table below is REQUIRED (with additional entities where applicable) to provide a self explanatory file name.

 #### The `run` entity